 Tuesday, July 21

 Received first response from Fractal support.
 They informed me that they need to inspect PSU, to confirm that parts were fried by PSU.

 I have asked them to inspect it by serial number because it was already returned to Fractals repair center by my local retailer.

 Received reply after almost two months of waiting.
 I expected a delay due to the ongoing pandemic, but not two months.

 Because they could not be certain that CPU fried my CPU’s, they didn’t refund me the cost of the CPU’s.
 Instead, they offered to choose any product from their lineup.
 And I have chosen ITX case with the worst cooling potential a.k.a.
 Fractal Design Era Itx.
 But I’m a sucker for small cases, especially with wooden panels.

 I was excited about this upgrade, but it turned out as a really frustrating one.
 I have spent a significant amount of time trying to trace and isolate not working part.
 And for almost past two month’s I have lived with crappy CPU, with noticeably lower multitasking performance.
 And on top of that, I have lost perfectly functioning parts that I bought with my hard-earned money.

-But on the bright side, I will have reason to upgrade to AMD Ryzen 4000 series CPU, when they come out.
+But on the bright side, I have a new case and a reason to upgrade to AMD Ryzen 5000 series CPU.